YourRoots Logo

 Children(s):

-1918 marked the beginning of Kenneth Grant Smith's life in Chicago, Cook County, Illinois, United States of America, to parents Charles Simpson Smith and Olive Ida Smith.
-Eventually, Kenneth Grant Smith married Lupe Unknown and Eleanor Gruenburg.
-Kenneth Grant Smith passed in 2013 at Dallas, Dallas, Texas, USA.
+The story of Kenneth Grant Smith began in 1918 in Chicago, Cook County, Illinois, United States of America.
+In 1920, Kenneth Grant Smith resided in Chicago Ward 25, Cook (Chicago), Illinois, USA.
+In 1930, Kenneth Grant Smith resided in New Trier, Cook, Illinois, USA.
+Kenneth Grant Smith married Lupe Unknown, Eleanor Gruenburg.
+Kenneth Grant Smith passed away in 2013 in Dallas, Dallas, Texas, USA.

 Find more search results for Kenneth Smith